 Nor do we fear companies that have fallen 90% from their all-time highs.
 Indeed, each of these scary factors individually could make for a compelling investment as the stock price drops into the real value range.

 So what was the problem with Charter Communications?
 The answer was the scale of its debt, running north of $18 billion, alongside harsh payment terms and emerging accounting problems.

 To find out which stocks we do love, simply take a free trial to Hidden Gems.
-Read about all the many small companies that have thus far produced average 44% returns for us, versus 19% for the same amounts invested in the S&P 500.
+Read about all of the small companies that have produced market-beating returns for us thus far -- plus our top five stocks to buy right now.
 If you don't like it, you can cancel within 30 days without paying a dime.

-This article was originally published on Jan.
+This article was originally published Jan.
 13, 2005.
 It has been updated.